Wye River, Victoria: History

 Prior to European colonization, the area was inhabited for tens of thousands of years by the indigenous Gadubanud (Katabanut) people.
 The site was first occupied by European settlers in 1882.
 Brothers Alex and Donald Macrae, and their cousin Alex MacLennan, were looking for an area suited to farming and fishing, and settled near Separation Creek, establishing a farm which they named the Wye, after a river in Wales and Herefordshire.
 Alex MacLennan settled a little further west at a site he named the Kennet, later the settlement of Kennett River, after another UK river.

 Wye River Post Office opened on 19 January 1914, but some time before 1945 it was reduced to a telegraph office for a considerable period of time, mail being delivered from Lorne.
 A school was established in the local hall in 1920, but only lasted a year, after the closure of a sawmill resulted in a loss of population.
 The school was re-established in a converted residence in 1931, operated part-time with the Aireys Inlet school from 1935, and closed permanently in 1942.

 On Christmas Day 2015, a bushfire destroyed at least 98 homes in the area.
 At nearby Separation Creek another 18 homes were destroyed.
 There were no deaths at either town.

 As a consequence, the state government announced a $2,75m relief package and imposed strict new fire regulations to rebuild houses.

+In January 2026 intense rainfall and flash flooding caused the caravan park to be inundated and many cars to be washed out to sea.